 2) The Harameditation

 My book Philosophical Counseling with Tolkien is a course in philosophy as such, but Meditation as an Art of Life is a course in how you start philosophizing yourself.
 In the latter book I have put up a line of fundamental philosophical questions.
 I claim that these function as a kind of Koans.
 A Koan is a story, dialogue, question, or statement which is used in Zen practice to provoke the "great doubt" and test a student's progress in Zen practice.
 In the book I have worked out some answers to the questions myself.
 It is your task to come with answers yourself.
 A help is to start with the philosophical diary, which I will return to.

 In connection with the supporting exercises I suggest you begin practicing some basic Hatha yoga exercises.
-On my page My books, you can, under the description of Meditation as an Art of Life, download a guide to the Hatha yoga exercises I myself perform daily.
+On my page, Meditation as an Art of Life, you can, in the updates in the end of the page, download a guide to the Hatha yoga exercises I myself perform daily.
 I this way you have the basic supporting exercises to begin to train your chakra-system from the lower to the upper.

 Now, let´s look at what chakras are.

 The Hatha Yoga texts describe, how the thoughts reflect themselves in the human body in form of energy-spots, or reflection-spots, which distribute over the body´s 6 head zones: 1: the eyebrow-area, 2: the mouth-throat-neck zone, 3: the breast-heart-shoulder zone, whereto often the arms belong 4: the diaphragm and solar plexus, 5: the abdominal middle, 6: the pelvic floor, the sexual organs, thighs, as well as the legs as a wholeness.

 The chakra concept is part of a very worked out and profound system of description, which is developed on the background of thousand of years of work with, and experiences of inner and higher states in Man.